Skip to content

 koryph governor show prints the operator cap, adaptive on/off, dynamic cap, hard max, last decrease timestamp, rate-limit event count (Store.AIMDStatus), whether settle is currently active (and its deadline), the breaker's state (closed / open-until / half-open+probe identity), and the smoothing interval. koryph doctor warns when the dynamic cap has sat pinned at its floor for a long time after a real decrease, and separately when the circuit breaker is open/half-open (calling out "flapping" once BreakerReopenCount reaches 2 without an intervening clean close) — either is a signal the account is being persistently rate-limited, or --hard-max/ --break-sec need attention.

-The service providers behind agent runtimes (Anthropic/claude, OpenAI/codex, Google/gemini, xAI/grok build, …) enforce independent rate limits.
-Every mechanism above — operator cap, leases, demand/fair-share, the AIMD overlay, settle window, circuit breaker, dispatch-smoothing clock — is per-pool, keyed by an opaque provider string:
+Different LLM accounts — even on the same provider (a 20x Max subscription vs. a work seat), and across providers (Anthropic/claude, OpenAI/codex, …) — enforce independent rate limits.
+Every mechanism above — operator cap, leases, demand/fair-share, the AIMD overlay, settle window, circuit breaker, dispatch-smoothing clock — is per-pool, keyed by an opaque string that the engine resolves to the account (see Key semantics):

 governor.json: